-For most applications the output inductor will fall in the range of $15\mu H$ to $60\mu H$ .
-Lower values are chosen to reduce physical size of the inductor.
-Higher values allow more output current because they reduce peak current seen by the LT1578 switch, which has a 1.5A limit.
+For most applications the output inductor will fall in the range of $15\mu$ H to $60\mu$ H. Lower values are chosen to reduce physical size of the inductor.
+Higher values allow more output current because they reduce peak current seen by the LT1576 switch, which has a 1.5A limit.
 Higher values also reduce output ripple voltage, and reduce core loss.
 Graphs in the Typical Performance Characteristics section show maximum output load current versus inductor size and input voltage.
+A second graph shows core loss versus inductor size for various core materials.